Erik van der Luijt

-Erik van der Luijt (born 22 August 1970 in The Hague) is a Dutch jazz pianist and keyboard player, arranger and composer.
+Erik van der Luijt (born 22 August 1970 in The Hague) is a Dutch jazz pianist and keyboard player and composer.

 History

 Erik van der Luijt started playing the piano at the age of four.
 He studied jazz piano with Rob van Kreeveld and Rob van Bavel at the Royal Conservatory of The Hague, where he participated in master classes with Michel Petrucciani and Barry Harris.